 The Camden Lake Provincial Wildlife Area is a designated goose sanctuary and managed by the Ontario Ministry of Natural Resources.
 A resident flock of 300 Canada geese make Camden Lake their home.
 The Wildlife Area has two short trails, The Blue Heron Trail, and Cedar Point Trail.
 Find out more.

-Hell Holes Nature Trails, Caves & Ravines
+CLOSED FOR 2020 - Hell Holes Nature Trails, Caves & Ravines

 420 Barrett Road, Centreville

 See rock formations that were created during the glacial period and spot rare plants that thrive in the area.
 Explore a 2.5 x 3.5 metre cavern that's along the trail and experience a unique rainforest-like area.
 Daredevils can go 7.5 metres down, into the Devil's Horsestable Cave.
 Walk along a natural stone bridge that leads you through a rugged criss-crossing gorge with overhanging ledges, grottos, flowerpots, mushroom-shaped rocks and sinkholes.
 Find out more.

 72 Edward Street, Flinton